What is Recitation?

 Eventually students should be involved in choosing their own recitation passages.
 Parents can guide students with the question: What is worthy of recitation?
 It is important to provide students with rich and varied recitation resources.

 5 Recitation Tips

 - Students should stand with good posture when reciting.

-- The focus of reciting should be on pronunciation and speaking clearly.
+- The focus of recitation should be communicating the meaning and emotion of the passage.

 - Encourage eye contact to avoid reliance on written text, increasing natural memorization.

-- Students should choose their own recitation passage whenever possible, resulting in increased engagement.
+- Students should choose their own recitation passages whenever possible, resulting in increased engagement.

 Recording a video or voice memo of student recitation is a delight!

 Here is a sample of a ten year old student reciting a poem by Emily Dickinson.